8 Surprising Airline Fees You’d Better Know

 Learn what it’s going to cost you for a carry-on (for real), choice of seat (uh-huh), a pillow (we're not making this up), and other former freebies.

 Airline fees are flying high.
-In 2016, U.S. travelers paid a whopping $7.1 billion in fees for bag checks and flight changes alone, up from $6.3 billion in 2010, a recent report from the Government Accountability Office revealed.
+In 2016, U.S. travelers paid a whopping $7.1 billion in checked bag fees and flight changes alone, up from $6.3 billion in 2010, a recent report from the Government Accountability Office revealed.
 But the harsh reality is a number of airlines today sneak in “hidden fees”—extra charges for services that were traditionally free in the past.

 Unfortunately for travelers, many of these fees are non-negotiable, says Anne McDermott, editor at Farecompare.com, a website that curates deals on flights from around the world.
 “Fees are a fact of life for flyers these days, and they are here to stay,” McDermott says.
 “They make the airlines billions of dollars every year.”

 The upshot?
 Knowing what these fees are can help you budget better for your next flight.
 Here are eight hidden airline fees to watch out for.